Who Redis is for#

 redis-cli ping

-# Expected output: PONG
+# Expected output: PONGWhat it's built on#

 Both are in-memory caches, but Redis supports far more data types, optional persistence, Pub/Sub, Lua scripting, and clustering.
 Memcached is simpler and uses slightly less memory per key for basic string caching.
 Redis is the default choice for new projects unless you specifically need Memcached's multi-threaded architecture.